TR-ARPES Signal in Pumped Semiconductors within Dynamical Projective Operatorial Approach (DPOA): A two-band lattice system: a noteworthy application

 The retarded TR-ARPES signal along the \emph{main} path at $\bar{t}_{\mathrm{pr}}=0$ is shown in Fig.~\ref{fig:I-t0-PD}, left panel, while the lesser TR-ARPES signal is shown in the middle panel.
 The local dipole strengthens both one-photon and two-photon PSBs.
 In this case, the \textbf{k} points with zero velocity do have one-photon PSBs, because of the local dipole which does not follow the symmetry of the bands.
 The TR-ARPES bands are definitely closer to the equilibrium bands rather than to the instantaneous eigenenergies.
 The presence of both coupling terms augments the broadening of the signals as it increases the excited population overall and, in particular, at the main resonant \textbf{k} point, \textbf{S}.

 Looking at the inter-band-only lesser TR-ARPES signal, which is shown in the right panel, we see similar behaviors to the case of zero dipole, except for one main difference: the reduction in the two-photon resonant signal is much stronger.
-As a matter of fact, the inter-play between inter-band and intra-band first-order terms assists the second-order two-photon resonance and is strengthened by the cooperation of Peierls substitution and dipole.
+As explained above (see also App.~\ref{app:Oscillations-of-diag}), the intra-band transition term assists the two-photon inter-band resonances.
+The addition of the local dipole term to the Peierls substitution strengthens the inter-band transition (stemming from off-diagonal terms in the Hamiltonian) and, in turn, makes even more effective the assistance mechanism.

 It is worth noticing that we considered the local dipole to be just of inter-band form, therefore, the intra-band-only results are exactly the same as the case of zero dipole, which were presented in Fig.~\ref{fig:I-t0-NoD}, bottom-right panel.

 In Fig.~\ref{fig:resN_PD} top panel, we plot the residual excited population along the \emph{main} path vs the pump-pulse amplitude.
 The first important change with respect to the zero dipole case is that the one-photon resonant \textbf{k} points with zero velocity (\textbf{X}, \textbf{Y}, and \textbf{Z}) do have residual excited population now: the symmetry protection is lost in the presence of the dipole term (as discussed for the TR-ARPES signal).
 Moreover, having both local dipole and Peierls substitution increases the Rabi frequency on the line \textbf{X}-\textbf{S}-\textbf{Y} which yields the residual excited population at \textbf{S} to have a maximum at around the pump-pulse peak amplitude of $\bar{A}_{0}\simeq0.19$, showing more clearly the Rabi-like behavior.